 Andy's weekly cafe

-As we come to a close on this week, do you have any questions on what is happening in the world of chemistry, including in the area of antibiotics - you may have seen some science news in the media whilst the course has been running, and this is our chance to make sure we can all stay abreast of what’s topical and how it might affect us all going forward.
+As we come to the end of this week, do you have any questions on what is happening in the world of chemistry, including in the area of antibiotics?
+You may have seen some science news in the media whilst the course has been running, and this is our chance to make sure we can all stay abreast of what’s topical and how it might affect us all going forward.

 For example, could antibiotics from ants, called formicamycins, offer a solution to antibiotic resistance?
-Or perhaps secretions from maggots, microbes found in dirt or platypus milk?
+Or perhaps secretions from maggots, microbes found in dirt, scorpion venom (scorpion venom is one the most expensive liquids on the planet, costing in the region of £8.2 million for a litre of the toxin) or platypus milk?
 In the search for new antibiotics it appears that rigid and flat organic compounds, containing amine groups, are well suited to penetrating the outer membranes of gram-negative bacteria.
 It is also interesting to see that mother’s milk, made up of a complex and continually changing mix of proteins, fats and sugars, helps protect babies against bacterial infections.

 Please pose any questions you have in the Comments below or using our hashtag #FLChemistry (Twitter/Instagram) by noon of Thursday this week.
 We will then post our short video (to replace the question mark placeholder video), which brings together some of the most interesting topics, on the following day (on Friday this week).

 Don’t miss out on the chance to share what’s on your mind!

 Also, as an end-of-week teaser, see if you can deduce the names of the medicines in the collage below and post your answers.
 Why not also practice identifying functional groups and spotting any chiral centres?